camilaferc/rramen/README.md

 RRAMEN reads the database connection values (username, password, database name, etc.) from a config file `config.ini`. `config-sample.ini` (located in the root directory) is a sample config file.
 You must set the database connection values under the section `[postgresql]` and copy the contents of the sample file to a file named `config.ini`, which should be placed in the root directory.

 #### b.
 Mapbox
 RRAMEN employs Mapbox to display the map and visualize results.
 Mapbox requires an access token which can be obtained after creating an account on [https://account.mapbox.com/auth/signup/](https://account.mapbox.com/auth/signup/).
+Once your account is set up, you can find your API key on [https://www.mapbox.com/studio/](https://www.mapbox.com/studio/) under the “Access Token” section.

 The `MAPBOX_ACCESS_KEY` must be set in the `config.ini` file under the `[mapbox]` section.